IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 22.1.2 undertakes to advise Us immediately if it suspects of any of its directors, employees, agents or associates of requesting or soliciting any bribe or otherwise conducting themselves in a manner that could be an offence under the Bribery Act 2010;

-22.1.3 represents and warrants that it has adequate procedures (as defined in the Bribery Act 2010) in its business to prevent bribery occurring.
+22.1.3 represents and warrants that it has, or will have, adequate policies and procedures (as defined in the Bribery Act 2010) in place in its business to prevent bribery from occurring, and will maintain, enforce, and update those policies and procedures from time to time to ensure continuous compliance with this clause;

 22.2 We may, at any time and from time to time audit Your procedures to ensure that We are satisfied that such procedures are adequate.
 If the procedures are found to be materially inadequate, You shall improve Your procedures to a standard We deem to be adequate and You shall be solely responsible for the costs of such audit and improvement to Your procedures.